North Carolina Animal Protection Act: Application of this article

-Civil Penalties
+Civil penalties

-Section 19A‑40 allows The Director to place a civil penalty no more than $5,000 against anyone who violates this Article.
+Section 19A‑40 allows The Director to place a civil penalty no more than $5,000 against anyone who violates this article.
 When placing a civil penalty The Director has to consider the degree and extent of harm caused by the violation.
 The clear proceeds of civil penalties assessed pursuant to this section shall be remitted to the Civil Penalty and Forfeiture Fund in accordance with G.S.
 115C‑457.2.

-Attorney General
+Attorney general

-Section 19A‑41 deals with the legal representation by the Attorney General for the Commissioner of Agriculture and the Department of Agriculture and Consumer Services.
-The Attorney General also can designate some member of his staff to represent the Commissioner and the Department, in all actions or proceedings in connection with this Article.
+Section 19A‑41 deals with the legal representation by the attorney general for the Commissioner of Agriculture and the Department of Agriculture and Consumer Services.
+The attorney general also can designate some member of his staff to represent the commissioner and the department, in all actions or proceedings in connection with this article.

-Animal Cruelty Investigators
+Animal cruelty investigators

 Animal cruelty investigators, who investigate alleged inhumane treatment against animals.
 They must take any animal they seize directly to a safe and secure place suitable for the animal's well-being.

 They are not employees but may expense charges incurred back to the county, and it is a misdemeanor to interfere with them.
 They serve for a one-year term to the county, and they subscribe to the oath of office required of public officials.
 At their own expense, they must attend an annual course of at least six hours of instruction offered by the North Carolina Humane Federation or some other accredited agency.